 This is an interdisciplinary concentration connected with the Laufer Center for Quantitative Biology.
 Students usually declare their interest in this concentration not later than the end of the first semester.
 Postponing this decision will result in a loss of time.
 There are several differences with the default physics concentration.
 The number of core courses is reduced by one course while several physical biology courses are required.
 Instead of the graduate lab students do rotations with faculty associated with the Laufer Center.
 Also the Graduate Seminar is substituted by the Laufer Center Journal Club.

 Doctoral Programs with Concentration in Chemical Physics

 The basic degree requirements for a student enrolled in this program are the same as those for other students in physics.
 Students will usually be advised to take one or more courses in chemical physics.
 The written part of the preliminary (comprehensive) examination is the same as for other physics students; the oral part will ordinarily be on topics in chemical physics.
-Subject to the approval of the chairpersons of the two programs involved, the student’s research advisor may be chosen from participating members of the cooperating programs.
+The student’s research advisor may be chosen from faculty working in chemical physics.

 Master of Science Program with Concentration in Instrumentation

 This is a two year Master of Science Program in which students focus on the study of modern research instrumentation.